shanielh/EggCup/README.rst

 Caching 'decorators' for PHP classes.

-Used to wrap any PHP object with a memcache based caching layer.
+Used to wrap any PHP object with a memcache or redis based caching layer.
 Uses docstrings on 'hosted' objects methods to determine caching behaviour

+The Redis client supports efficient tag based cache invalidation.
+Memcache attempts to emulate this using string based lists, which is slow and not very atomic.
+Only use invalidation if you really need it - in many cases just letting keys expire will suit needs (we ran Eurogamer for years with this model).

-Requires one of the two PHP memcached modules (called 'Memcached' and 'Memcache' - note no 'd' in second.
+Memcache support requires one of the two PHP memcached modules (called 'Memcached' and 'Memcache' - note no 'd' in second.
 It's bloody confusing, I know).
 Memcached (with 'd') is recommended.

+Redis mode (Eggcup_Redis.inc.php) supports both Predis (native PHP version) and phpredis (C module), the latter being about 3 times faster.

 Example::